blackducksoftware/bd_sig_filter/README.md

 Outcome:
 - Comp1 will be marked REVIEWED
 - Comp2 will be left unignored and not reviewed - for manual review

+### SCENARIO 6
+- Comp1 is a binary match with no version
+- Comp2 is a signature or dependency match
+- Comp1 and Comp2 are the same component

+Outcome:
+- Comp1 will be marked IGNORED

+### SCENARIO 7
+- Comp1 and Comp2 are different versions of the same component
+- Comp1 is a binary match and Comp2 is a dependency match

+Outcome:
+- Comp1 will be marked IGNORED

+### SCENARIO 8
+- Comp1 and Comp2 are different versions of the same component
+- Comp1 is a binary match and Comp2 is a signature match
+- Comp2 name and version strings ARE both found in the Signature match paths

+Outcome:
+- Comp1 will be marked IGNORED